 The internal RC oscillator is a fully integrated system oscillator requiring no external components.
-The internal RC oscillator has a fixed frequency of 8MHz.
+The internal RC oscillator has three fixed frequencies of 12MHz, 16MHz and 20MHz, which are selected by the HIRC1~HIRC0 bits in the HIRCC register.
+These bits must also be setup to match the selected configuration option frequency.
+Setting up these bits is necessary to ensure that the HIRC frequency accuracy specified in the A.C.
+Characterisites is achieved.
 Device trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.